 Since 1922 slump test has been widely used to check out the concrete workability at the site.
 This test is also known as the slump cone test.
-Slump test measures the consistency or workability of concrete.
+The slump test measures the consistency or workability of concrete.
 It is used to check the workability of freshly made concrete for the easy placement of concrete.
-This test indicates the water-cement ratio and the properties of materials and also admixture etc. The test is carried out in accordance with BS EN 12350-2.
+In addition, this test indicates the water-cement ratio and the properties of materials and also admixture, etc. The test is carried out under BS EN 12350-2.

-Slump test can be done on-site to check the concrete mix has expected fluid properties.
-This test can be used to measures consistency between the individual batches.
+Slump tests can be done on-site to check the concrete mix has expected fluid properties.
+In addition, this test can be used to measures consistency between the individual batches.

-It is a simple and low-cost test prepared at the laboratory or at the site during the work.
+It is a simple and low-cost test prepared at the laboratory or the site during work.
 It can be carried out from batch to batch to check the workability of freshly made concrete.
-It is the most simple test to check out the workability of concrete.
+It is the most straightforward test to check out the workability of concrete.

-The concrete workability is the property of freshly mixed concrete which determines homogeneity, placed, mixed, consolidated and finished’ as specified by ACI Standard 116R-90 or ACI 1990b.
-The w/c ratio, amount and type of aggregate and cement, admixtures, and weather conditions are main factors that affect the workability of concrete.
+The concrete workability is the property of freshly mixed concrete which determines homogeneity, placed, combined, consolidated, and finished’ as specified by ACI Standard 116R-90 or ACI 1990b.
+The w/c ratio, amount and type of aggregate and cement, admixtures, and weather conditions are the main factors that affect the workability of concrete.

 Procedures for slump test [ Step by Step]

-The whole concrete slump test is performed under the 5 steps.
-You have to clean all the apparatus which is going to use with water and then apply the oil on the surface to make then friction-free.
+The whole concrete slump test is performed under five steps.
+First, you have to clean all the apparatus that will be used with water and then apply the oil on the surface to make then friction-free.

 The sample of slump test:

-Concrete having a different mix (M15 or M20 etc) with the suitable water-cement ratio and can be prepared at the site or casting the 6 cubes after conducting the slump test.
+Concrete having a different mix (M15 or M20 etc.) with a suitable water-cement ratio and can be prepared at the site or casting the six cubes after conducting the slump test.

-The sampling and the test is performed under the following rules and laws.
+The sampling and the test are performed under the following rules and laws.

 Size of slump cone

 The cone both ends are open (Top and bottom).
-The bottom diameter is more as compared to the top diameter.
+The base diameter is more as compared to the top diameter.
 The standard size is,

 Place all the apparatus parts together.

-By using a trowel, but the first layer of concrete into the mould.
+- By using a trowel, but the first layer of concrete into the mold.

-The second layer of concrete is added into the mould.
+The second layer of concrete is added to the mold.

-The third layer of concrete added after the proper tamping.
+The third layer of concrete is added after the proper tamping.

-The excess concrete was removed from the above.
+- Excess concrete is removed from the above.

-In four-step, the cone was lifted upward properly.
+In four-step, the cone was lifted upward correctly.

-The value of the slump was noted with the help of measuring tape.
+The slump Value was noted on ppaper with the help of measuring tape.